alfredofonseca/AFJEE/README.md

-"# AFJEE"
+# AFJEE - Studying Java EE (Review)

-This project is only for tests porpouses
+This project is only for tests porpouses.

+Java EE project - 2018